-- 1. Navigate to the Budget Tools menu (MNBUDG) and choose the Budget Groups in Chart of Accts option - 2.
-Choose Full Chart - 3.
-Under G/L type select Assets and use Enter to refresh

-4. Select an Asset G/L account and use Change to display the following screen:
+- 1. Navigate to Tool #202 Chart of Accounts/Budget Groups Maint - 2.
+Under G/L type select Assets and use Enter to refresh - 3.
+Select an Asset G/L account and use Change to display the following screen:

 The Accrual G/L is not currently used by the budget tool but is intended for future use; it can be left blank if you wish.